June 22, 2012 7:19:27 AM EDT

 Being there when a resident needs you, responding with the same passion you would to your own family, being able to know when you miss and make it right; these are just the first steps to creating the feeling of home.
 You’ve got dinner, the air conditioning, the community bus, and putting green to worry about.
 Let us tell you when to worry about a resident’s security and emergency health needs require your attention.
 Let us take care of the compliance to your internal policies.

-Topics: Emergency Call, Customer Success and Support, Resident Safety, seniors, Nurse Call, Assisted Living, compliance, Staff Notification, Emergency Call - Life Safety, Mitigation, Cloud Reporting, Tel-Tron, Auditrak, project management, resident, Reporting, emergency call system, In the Cloud
+Topics: Customer Success and Support, Resident Safety, Nurse Call, Assisted Living, compliance, Staff Notification, Mitigation, Cloud Reporting, Tel-Tron, Auditrak, project management, resident, Reporting, Emergency Call System, In the Cloud, Senior Living

 January 21, 2011 5:28:35 AM EST